Universities and Colleges

-The success of Toronto's post-secondary institutions, and the government's commitment to their future is evident in the many academic expansions currently underway throughout the city.
-These developments are crucial as these institutions underpin economic growth and contribute to the city's success as a global business destination.
+The success of Toronto's post-secondary institutions, and the government's commitment to their future, is evident in the many academic expansions currently underway throughout the city.
+These developments are crucial as the institutions underpin economic growth and contribute to the city's success as a global business destination.

 Primarily serving the east end of Toronto, Centennial College is Ontario's first community college.
 It is also one of Canada's most culturally diverse post-secondary institutions with a student body representing almost 100 cultural groups.
 Having grown significantly in recent years, the College is expanding to accommodate its increasing needs.

 Visit http://www.centennialcollege.ca for more information.

 George Brown College is one of Canada's most diversified colleges of applied arts and technology and offers its students a rich mix of degree, diploma, certificate and apprenticeship training programs.
 Due to significant growth in recent years, George Brown's spectacular third campus, situated on the city's waterfront, opened in fall 2012.